Jesse Senko, PI

 Arizona State University

 Teal Guetschow is a PhD Candidate in Biology and Society at Arizona State University.
-Her research investigates the role of leatherback turtle nest density on hatching success and the effectiveness of fishing gear modifications to reduce leatherback bycatch in Trinidad and Tobago.
-She hopes to identify effective conservation interventions to support long-term population recovery of this globally iconic species.
+Her research investigates the role of leatherback turtle nest density on hatching success and net illumination to reduce leatherback bycatch in Trinidad.
+She hopes to identify effective conservation solutions to recover this globally iconic species.

 Arizona State University

-Ryan Keating is an incoming graduate student at Arizona State University.
-His work focuses on sea turtle behavior, particularly social interactions between sea turtles and the ecological consequences of these interactions.
-Ryan is additionally exploring net interaction dynamics in coastal pound net fisheries in North Carolina.
+Teagan Keating is a PhD student in Ocean Futures at Arizona State University.
+Her work focuses on sea turtle behavior, particularly social interactions between sea turtles and the ecological consequences of these interactions.
+Teagan is additionally exploring net interaction dynamics in pound net fisheries in North Carolina.

 Victoria Carvajal